“Companies using sales productivity tools experience a 22.4% increase in revenue – (source: Aberdeen Group)

 Here’s how you can quickly sort leads: Ask a series of probing questions that will reveal their level of interest, budget, and decision-making timeline.
 This will sort faster than an automated bean sorter.

-It’s more important than ever to stand out from the competition.
-One way to do this is by personalizing your sales pitches to each individual prospect.
-Not doing so is like calling someone the wrong name; research shows that everyone likes the sound of their own name.
+- It’s more important than ever to stand out from the competition.
+One way to do this is by personalizing your sales pitches to each prospect.
+Not doing so is like calling someone the wrong name; research shows that everyone likes the sound of their name.

-Another overlooked part of winning the sale game is learning to overcome sales objections.
-In fact, many times prospects bring up objections just to get more information.
+- Another overlooked part of winning the sales game is learning to overcome sales objections.
+Many times prospects bring up objections just to get more information.
 This additional information is needed before they can make a buying decision.

-Believe it or not, the sale doesn’t end once you collect the check.
-Actually, the post-sale period is equally as important.
+- Believe it or not, the sale doesn’t end once you collect the check.
+The post-sale period is equally as important.
 By going the extra mile and helping after the sale, you can create raving fans and repeat business.

-If you ever wondered why every company requests personal information, the simple reason is that data is king.
-We’ve all heard that numbers don’t lie, and now even your mom and pop’s business can retrieve numbers, which has leveled the playing field.
+- If you ever wondered why every company requests personal information, the simple reason is that data is king.
+We’ve all heard that numbers don’t lie, and now even your mom-and-pop business can retrieve numbers, which has leveled the playing field.